 - help people feel less alone if they exercise with others.

 While the exact cause of depression isn't known, a number of things can be associated with its development.
-Generally, depression does not result from a single event, but from a combination of recent events and other longer-term or personal factors (such as family history, personality, serious medical illness or drug and alcohol use).
+Generally, depression does not result from a single cause, but from a combination of biological factors (such as family history, serious medical illness or drug and alcohol use), early childhood experiences, personality factors, recent stressful life events and other personal factors.

 Exercise and depression evidence

-Some studies have found that exercise can be a moderately helpful treatment for mild to moderate depression in adults, and may be as helpful in preventing or treating mild to moderate depression as psychological therapy and antidepressants.
+Some studies have found that exercise can be a moderately helpful treatment for mild to moderate depression in adults.
+Exercise should therefore be considered as an important lifestyle change that is used in addition to other treatments for depression.

 The benefits that can be attained from exercise depend on the amount of exercise that is undertaken.
 Most studies showing that exercise was helpful used aerobic exercise (such as running or walking), for at least 30 minutes, three times a week, for at least eight weeks.
 However, more research is needed to work out the best type of exercise, how often and for how long it should be done, and whether it is better in a group or individually.